ptypy.utils package¶

 - ptypy.utils.math_utils.ortho(modes)¶

-Orthogonalize the given list of modes or ndarray along first axis. specify procedure
+- Orthogonalize the given list of modes or ndarray along first axis. specify procedure - Parameters

 - Returns